groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/outlookoptions/maxitemsinfolder/_index.md

 ### Remarks

 Outlook data files can be large and retrieving all messages can take significant time.
-This setting limits maximum number of messages or items (like contacts and tasks) that are rendered.
-Default value is 50.
-In order to render all messages, set the value to 0.
+This property limits the maximum number of messages or items that are rendered.
+Default value is `50`.
+To render all messages, set the value to `0`.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-outlook-data-files/#limit-the-number-of-folder-items-to-render).

 ### See Also